grok.org.uk:/#

 Introduction

 This document clearly outlines the steps required to create a copy of Sendmail that implements the SMTP AUTH command (see RFC 2554), using the SASL library (see RFC 2222).
+This approach has been verified to work with a number of mail clients, including Microsoft Windows clients such as Outlook Express and Pegasus Mail.

 Revision History: